‘Healthy’ Foods To Avoid For Losing Weight – Monica May

 Nutrition is the most important thing when it comes to losing weight and getting fit.

-However, even though I try to eat healthy most of the time, I usually make a mistake every now and then.
+However, even though I try to eat healthy most of the time, I usually make mistakes every now and then.

 And I have no problem with cheat meals when I intentionally reach for the food I am not supposed to eat.

-This has happened to me so many times, mainly because most of these so-called health products are not as healthy as they sound.
+This has happened to me so many times, mainly because most of these so-called healthy products are not as healthy as they sound.

 Usually feels like going one step forward, two steps back.

-Let’s bust some ‘health’ foods and make sure we reach for the right substitute next time.
+So, let’s bust some foods to avoid and make sure we reach for a healthier substitute next time.